 - Men: If you are the few gifted with not having to deal with hair problems, having a matte powder can calm any “shine” on your head.
 Many photographers or hair/makeup artists (if hiring one) will have this in their kits.

 A hired hair/makeup artist can do a fantastic job for camera-ready and stay with you during the shoot for touchups, but it’s not necessary for everyone.

 - I recommend wearing a tad more makeup than usual — as if you’re going out for a nice event — but don’t overdo it.
 It shouldn’t look “cakey”.
 Avoid very heavy and dark eye makeup.

-- Avoid matte styles of makeup, especially foundation.
+- Avoid heavy matte styles of makeup, especially thick, dull foundation.
 It will dry out your skin and settle into fine lines, which can actually age you.

 - Bring your makeup and moisturizer with you to the shoot in case your skin does get dry or you need touchups.